Schedule - Terminology

-An introduction to pipes and the schedule terminology
+Introduction to the schedule terminology of pipes.

 A schedule number indicates the approximate value of

 The higher the schedule number is, the thicker the pipe is.
 Since the outside diameter of each pipe size is standardized, a particular nominal pipe size will have different inside pipe diameter depending on the schedule specified.